jhnc/findimagedupes/README.md

 This code has been written from scratch.
 However it owes its existence to **findimagedupes** by Rob Kudla and uses the same duplicate-detection algorithm.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 981:

-    Non-ASCII character seen before =encoding in '©'.
-Assuming UTF-8